 The D-18E Was Likely the Last Guitar Cobain Ever Played

-While Cobain didn’t play the Martin during that final performance, the guitar does hold the distinction of being the last acoustic he used during a performance, and perhaps even more poignant, was the fact that it is widely rumored to be the last guitar he ever played prior to his death.
+While Cobain didn’t play the Martin during that final performance, the guitar does hold the distinction of being the last acoustic he used during a performance, and perhaps even more poignant, it’s widely believed to be the last guitar he played prior to his death.
 The Martin is believed to have been his go-to guitar around the house, adding further provenance to the claim.

 After His Death, Cobain’s Daughter Lost the Guitar in Her Divorce